|

 individual within a species determined range. o Evaluative

-Dimension: The link to "conscience", a human high-end, later
+Dimension: The link to "conscience", a human high-end,

-particularly in social and ethical domains.
+consequences, particularly in social and ethical domains.
 From this

-etymological analysis, a preliminary understanding emerges: consciousness is
+etymological analysis, a preliminary understanding emerges:

-movie, i.e. a private surveillance video) of integrated, continuous,
+consciousness is a form (as sort of movie, i.e. a private surveillance video) of integrated,

-and evaluative dimension.
-3. Quantized Knowledge: "Knons" and
+knowing that inherently carries a contextual and evaluative dimension.
+3. Quantized Knowledge: "Knons"

-"Bites" Building
+and "Bites" Building

 upon the etymological foundation, the "Quantized Knowledge Screening